Battle of the Hydaspes: Pre-battle manoeuvres

-Alexander quietly moved his part of the army upstream and then traversed the river in utmost secrecy, using ‘skin floats filled with hay’ as well as ‘smaller vessels cut in half, the thirty oared galleys into three’.
+Alexander quietly moved his part of the army upstream and then traversed the river in utmost secrecy, using 'skin floats filled with hay' as well as 'smaller vessels cut in half, the thirty oared galleys into three'.
 Furthermore, Craterus engaged in frequent feints suggesting that he may cross the river.
 As a result, Porus, 'no longer expecting a sudden attempt under cover of darkness, was lulled into a sense of security.'
 Alexander mistakenly landed on an island, but soon crossed to the other side.
-Porus perceived his opponent's manoeuvre and sent a small cavalry and chariot force under his son, also named Porus, to fight them off, hoping that he would be able to prevent his crossing.
-By chance a storm occurred that night which drowned out the sounds of the crossing.
+Porus perceived his opponent's manoeuvre and sent a small cavalry and chariot force under his son, also named Porus, to fight them off, hoping that he could prevent his crossing.
+By chance, a storm occurred that night, which drowned out the sounds of the crossing.

-Having crossed the river, Alexander advanced towards the location of Porus's camp with all his horsemen and foot archers, leaving his phalanx to follow up behind.
-Upon meeting with young Porus's force, his horse archers showered the latter with arrows, while his heavy cavalry immediately charged without forming into line of battle.
+Having crossed the river, Alexander advanced towards the location of Porus' camp with all his horsemen and foot archers, leaving his phalanx to follow up behind.
+Upon meeting with young Porus' force, his horse archers showered the latter with arrows, while his heavy cavalry immediately charged without forming into line of battle.
 Young Porus also faced an unexpected disadvantage: his chariots were immobilized by the mud near the shore of the river.
-His small force was completely routed by Alexander's outnumbering cavalry, with he himself among the dead.
-As news reached the elder Porus, he understood that Alexander had crossed to his side of the river and hastened to face him with the best part of his army, leaving behind a small detachment to disrupt the landing of Craterus's force should he attempt to cross the river.
+His small force was completely routed by Alexander's outnumbering cavalry, and he died.
+As news reached the elder Porus, he understood that Alexander had crossed to his side of the river and hastened to face him with the best part of his army, leaving behind a small detachment to disrupt the landing of Craterus' force should he attempt to cross the river.